k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor_window.md

 [Click for more information about Broadway data types](/articles/99_Broadway/05_data_types.md#data-types-in-broadway).

 The population of the input parameter depends on the **Population Type**.
 The following types are supported:
 - **Link**, gets the input value as an input parameter from another Actor.
-When **Link** is selected,it connects the parameter to another Actor's output parameter.
+When **Link** is selected, it connects the parameter to another Actor's output parameter.
 - **Const**, sets the value of the parameter.
 When **Const** is selected, a text area opens under the parameter to enable populating the parameter value.
 - **External**, gets the input value as a parameter from the external process which executes the Broadway flow.
-When External is selected, a additional **External Name** field opens under the parameter.
+When External is selected, the **External Name** field opens under the parameter.

 <table>
 <tbody>